On $C$-Symmetric and $C$-Self-adjoint Unbounded Operators on Hilbert Space: Introduction

 In the meantime there exists an extensive literature about $C$-symmetric operators, $C$-self-adjoint operators and conjugations.
 We mention only a few important references dealing with unbounded operators such as \cite{zh}, \cite{galindo}, \cite{kochubei}, \cite{knowles80}, \cite{knowles}, \cite{race}, \cite{raikh_tsek}, \cite{EdEv}, \cite{brown}, \cite{camara}.

 In this paper we study a densely defined closed $C$-symmetric operator $A$ on a Hilbert space $\cH$ without any assumption on its regularity field.
 Then again, as shown in \cite{galindo}, $A$ has a $C$-self-adjoint extension on $\cH$.

-In Section \ref{extensions}, we prove and develop our main results (Theorems \ref{thgAext}, \ref{thgAext1}, and \ref{thgAext2}) which describe all $C$-self-adjoint extensions of $A$ on $\cH$ and provide explicit formulas for these extensions.
+In Section \ref{extensions}, we prove and develop our main result (Theorem \ref{gua30a}), which describes all $C$-self-adjoint extensions of $A$ on $\cH$ and provide explicit formulas for these extensions.

 To derive these results we associate an operator block matrix $\gA$, defined by (\ref{matrixtbt1}), to $A$ which is a symmetric and $\gC$-symmetric operator for some conjugation $\gC$ on $\cH\oplus \cH$.
 This allows one to derive a number of useful formulas for $A$.
-The $\gC$-self-adjoint extension of the {\it symmetric} operator $\gA$ are in one-to-one correspondence to the $C$-self-adjoint extensions of $A$.
+Further, to each $C$-self-adjoint extension of $A$ there corresponds a self-adjoint and simultaneously $\gC$-self-adjoint extension of the symmetric operator $\gA$.
+We show that the formulas

+establish a one-to-one correspondence between all $C$-self-adjoint extensions of $A$ and all conjugations $\cJ$ of the Hilbert space $\cN((A^*C)^2+I)$, which anticommute with the skew- conjugation $A^*C\uphar\cN((A^*C)^2+I)$, i.e., $\cJ A^*Cf=-A^*C\cJ f$ for all $f\in \cN((A^*C)^2+I)$.
 Note that the matrix trick is an old and powerful tool which has been successfully applied in various parts of operator theory; for instance, it is useful for the study of adjoint pairs, see e.g. \cite{brown} or \cite{sch22}.

 In Section \ref{basic}, we develop a number of (new and known) basic results on $C$-symmetric operators and $C$-self-adjoint extensions.
 Also, we rederive some known formulas and facts from \cite{galindo}, \cite{knowles80}, \cite{knowles} and \cite{race} in this manner.